stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> IdealsOfIndex</b>(I::AlgEtQIdl, N::RngIntElt : Method := "Default") -> SeqEnum[AlgEtQIdl]</pre>
  Given a fractional $O$-ideal $I$ and a positive integer $N$, returns all the fractional $O$-ideals $J$ satisfying $J \subseteq I$ and $[I:J]=N$.
 The intrinsic is very fast if $N$ is coprime to the conductor of $O$.
 If this condition is not satisfied, a slower algorithm is used.
 One can force the slow algorithm by setting the parameter `Method:="Slow"`.
 <pre><b> IdealsOfIndex</b>(O::AlgEtQOrd, N::RngIntElt : Method := "Default") -> SeqEnum[AlgEtQIdl]</pre>
-Given an order O and a positive integer N, returns all the O-ideals J with index [O:J]=N. The function is very fast if N is coprime to the conductor of O. If this conditions are not satisfied a slow algorithm is used which doesn't require additional hypothesis.
-One can force the slow-naive by setting the vararg Method:="Slow".
+Given an order O and a positive integer N, returns all the O-ideals J with index [O:J]=N. The function is very fast if N is coprime to the conductor of O. If this condition is not satisfied then a slow algorithm is used which doesn't require additional hypothesis.
+One can force the slow-naive by setting the parameter Method:="Slow".
 # Short Elements
  Let $I$ be a fractional ideal in an étale algebra $A$ over $\mathbb{Q}$.
- By LLL-reducing with respect to the T2-norm a $\mathbb{Z}$-basis of $I$ and then picking an element with small coefficients with respect to that basis allows to produce elements with small coefficients with respect to the absolute basis of $A$.
+ By LLL-reducing with respect to the T2-norm a $\mathbb{Z}$-basis of $I$ and then picking an element with small coefficients with respect to that basis allows producing elements with small coefficients with respect to the absolute basis of $A$.
 <pre><b> ShortElement</b>(I::AlgEtQIdl) ->AlgEtQElt</pre>
  Given a fractional ideal $I$, returns a non-zerodivisor in $I$ with small coefficients (in the LLL sense).
 This is achieved by randomly picking an element with small coefficients in a LLL-reduced $\mathbb{Z}$-basis (wrt the T2 norm).
 <pre><b> SmallRepresentative</b>(I::AlgEtQIdl) ->AlgEtQIdl,AlgEtQElt</pre>
- Given a fractional $R$-ideal $I$, returns an the fractional $R$-ideal $a*I$, and the element $a$, where $a$ is a non-zero divisor chosen such that $a\cdot I \subseteq  R$, and the cardinality of $R/aI$ is small.
+ Given a fractional $R$-ideal $I$, returns the fractional $R$-ideal $a*I$, and the element $a$, where $a$ is a non-zero divisor chosen such that $a\cdot I \subseteq  R$, and the cardinality of $R/aI$ is small.
 More precisely, $a$ is the output of `ShortElement` when applied to $(R:I)$.
 Note that if $I$ is invertible then $R/aI$ is isomorphic to $(R:I)/aR$.
 # Picard group and unit group
  Let $R$ be an order in an étale algebra $A$ over $\mathbb{Q}$ with maximal order $\mathcal{O}_A$.
  We say that two fractional $R$-ideals $I$ and $J$ are `isomorphic` if there exists a unit $a\in A$ such that $I=aJ$.
 Observe that this happens if and only if $I$ and $J$ are isomorphic as $R$-modules.